Joint B.S./M.S. Degree

 - B.S./M.S.
 Statement of Purpose (pdf; 70 kb)

-- Transfer students should provide 2 official transcripts from the school(s) from which they transferred (if attended for one year or more).
+- Transfer students should provide 1 copy of their official transcript from the school(s) from which they transferred (if attended for one year or more).

 - Do NOT apply online through the ECE or Graduate Studies web site.
-You will be charged a $50 application fee if you apply on-line.
+You will be charged an application fee if you apply on-line.

 The ECE Graduate Affairs Office will make a decision regarding your acceptance when we have received all information necessary to complete the application file.
 Admission decisions will be made at the end of the fall and spring semesters.
 Applicants will be notified of our decision by letter one year from the date of the start of the graduate program.
 If an assistantship is offered, we will send a separate letter with all necessary information and materials.
-The ECE Graduate Affairs Office will track your progress through your B.S. program and provide you with new student information prior to entry into the graduate program.

 Note that not being selected for this program does not preclude a student from applying to the graduate program in the standard fashion during their senior year.